 - Annual dues must be paid prior to June 1st of the school year.
 A late charge will be assessed for annual dues paid after September 1st of said school year.
 Scholarships are available for families with financial hardships.
 Contact chairman for details.

 - In order for a family to participate in scheduled CHEH activities, membership dues must be current.

 - Members are required to comply with the Mississippi Compulsory Attendance Law by submitting a certificate of enrollment with their county attendance officer on or before the date specified by law.

 - Members are required to participate in at least one area of service as listed on the application.

 - Families must comply with all CHEH activity policies.
 See Section 11.

 - A parent must accompany his or her child/children to any activity.
 If a parent cannot, a release form transferring responsibilities to another adult must be signed.

 - In order to participate in the CHEH commencement exercise and/or reception, the family of the graduating student must be a member of CHEH for the entire current school year and take an active part in the planning and executing of the exercise and/or reception.
 The Sub-Committee will make exception for transferringstudents.

 - All functions sponsored by CHEH are for members only.
 Grandparents and ministers are always welcome.

-- Members shall not give out or share any information from the membership roster to other persons or organizations who are not current CHEH members.
+- Members shall not give out or share any information from the membership roster to persons or organizations who are not current CHEH members.